aryankushwaha007/Student-Management-System/README.md

 -   [ ] **User Authentication**: Add login/logout functionality with Spring Security.
 -   [ ] **Advanced Reporting**: Implement features to generate and export student reports.
 -   [ ] **RESTful API**: Develop a more comprehensive REST API for headless

+---

+## 📜 License

+This project is licensed under